Q-solvers/EDLib/README.md

     - `HubbardModel<precision>`.
 The finite Hubbard model cluster.
     - `SingleImpurityAndersonModel<precision>`.
 The single multi-orbital impurity Anderson Model.

--For the Hamiltonian matrix storage there are three implementation of sparse matrix storages:
+- For the Hamiltonian matrix storage there are three implementation of sparse matrix storages:
     - `SpinResolvedStorage<Model>`.
 A storage that takes into account the case when hopping Hamiltonian can be expressed as Kronecker sum for each spin.
 This storage is implemented with *MPI* support.
     - `SOCRSStorage<Model>`.
 A storage that store only fermion signs for each element in Hamiltonian.
 This storage is implemented with *OpenMP* support.
     - `CRSStorage<Model>`.
 A simple CRS storage.